jfsiii/XCSSMatrix/README.md

 ## Tests ##
 Its API is intended to match the spec.
 Tests have been copied from the WebKitCSSMatrix tests for [2D](2dtests) and [3D](3dtests).

 At the moment, it does not throw errors, which is (was) against the spec.
-This is by design.
-I didn't want to require wrapping it in `try/catch`.
-However, I do plan on adding a flag or other way to control whether it throws errors or not.
+See #1 for more.

 Please create tickets(and/or tests) for any failing cases.